-ELECTRONIC PUBLIC ACCESS MISCELLANEOUS FEE SCHEDULE
+ELECTRONIC PUBLIC ACCESS FEE SCHEDULE (eff.
+3/20/02)

 Following are fees to be charged by the courts in connection with electronic public access to court records.
 These fees shall apply to the United States unless otherwise stated.
 No fees under this schedule shall be charged to federal agencies or programs which are funded from judiciary appropriations, including, but not limited to, agencies, organizations, and individuals providing services authorized by the Criminal Justice Act, 18 U.S.C. § 3006A, and bankruptcy administrator programs.